howbizarre/add-stamp/README.md

 3. **Add Stamp**: Click "Add Stamp" to process all images with the selected watermark
 4. **Save Results**: Click "Save to Directory" to save all processed images to a folder of your choice

+### Watermarking Features

+- **Image Watermark**: PNG stamps are automatically scaled using "contain" behavior with 10px padding from image edges
+- **Text Watermark**: Each image automatically gets a text watermark with its filename
+- **Smart Positioning**: Watermarks are intelligently positioned to avoid overlapping with image content
+- **Adaptive Text**: Font size automatically adapts based on image dimensions for consistent appearance across all images
+- **Transparency**: Both image and text watermarks support transparency (50% opacity for text)

 ### Supported Features

 - **Input Formats**: JPG, PNG, WebP, and other common image formats
 - **Output Formats**: JPG (default) or WebP
 - **Watermark**: PNG images with transparency support
+- **Text Rendering**: Custom Ubuntu-M.ttf font with adaptive sizing
+- **Color Customization**: Text watermarks use #7d7d7d color with 50% opacity
 - **Quality Control**: Configurable compression quality (default: 75%)
 - **Batch Processing**: Process multiple images at once
 - **Directory Saving**: Save all processed images to a specific folder